-- Concerns were raised with the PNA FAD pricing scheme such that it is an untested model and no guarantee that the WCPFC will agree to compatible measures. - It was acknowledged that given the uncertainty, there is not an expectation that the WCPFC would need to remove the FAD closure with the first year of implementation. - With regards to the consideration of the fee level for a FAD set, it was stated that PNA has an economic model of vessel-by-vessel revenue and cost structures and that the FAD fee will be discussed by PNA Ministers at their June 2015 meeting. - o It was noted that the FAD pricing scheme could serve as an alternative to a lengthy FAD closure so potential operational flexibility could be seen as a benefit to the purse seine industry. - With respect to the notion of longline fishery reform, it was identified that the SIDS are not beneficiaries of bigeye conservation due to having minor interests in longline fishing.
-It was suggested that one method of reform is to provide SIDS more of a stake in the longline fishery, such as a longline VDS, which is a rights-based approach. - Some industry participants were concerned that the timing of the FAD pricing mechanism corresponds with the current poor economic situation of the purse seine fishery with regards to fish prices, and that the added potential costs for FAD sets in addition to VDS prices could spell economic disaster for some fleets. - o It was commented that moving to free-school fishing results in economic costs, and additional costs for FAD sets would serve as penalty and further economic loss.
-Given the current economic situation, vessels shifting to more free school sets should be rewarded through reduced VDS costs. - It acknowledged that even though FAD set bigeye CPUE is not spatially uniform among PNA members, there would not be differential FAD pricing by EEZ as this could pit parties against each other.
+- Concerns were raised with the PNA FAD pricing scheme such that it is an untested model and no guarantee that the WCPFC will agree to compatible measures. - It was acknowledged that given the uncertainty, there is not an expectation that the WCPFC would need to remove the FAD closure with the first year of implementation. - With regards to the consideration of the fee level for a FAD set, it was stated that PNA has an economic model of vessel-by-vessel revenue and cost structures and that the FAD fee will be discussed by PNA Ministers at their June 2015 meeting. - A view was expressed that the FAD pricing scheme could serve as an alternative to a lengthy FAD closure so potential operational flexibility could be seen as a benefit to the purse seine industry. - With respect to the notion of longline fishery reform, it was identified that the SIDS are not beneficiaries of bigeye conservation due to having minor interests in longline fishing.
+It was suggested that one method of reform is to provide SIDS more of a stake in the longline fishery, such as a longline VDS, which is a rights-based approach. - Some industry participants were concerned that the timing of the FAD pricing mechanism corresponds with the current poor economic situation of the purse seine fishery with regards to fish prices, and that the added potential costs for FAD sets in addition to VDS prices could spell economic disaster for some fleets. - It was commented that moving to free-school fishing results in lower skipjack catches and economic costs, and that additional costs for FAD sets would serve as a penalty and further economic loss. - A view was expressed that given the current economic situation, vessels shifting to more free school sets should be rewarded through reduced VDS costs. - It was acknowledged that even though FAD set bigeye CPUE is not spatially uniform among PNA members, there would not be differential FAD pricing by EEZ to prevent competition between parties.